 Controlling Diabetes Mellitus without Insulin (Spoiler: It Only Works in Special Situations)

 In people, diabetes is readily classified into Type I and Type II forms.
-The Type I human diabetic has no capacity for insulin secretion and is totally insulin dependent.
-The Type II diabetic develops diabetes later in life and simply has an inadequate (i.e. only partial) capacity for insulin secretion.
+A Type I human diabetic cannot produce insulin whatsoever and is totally dependent on insulin injections.
+The Type II diabetic develops diabetes later in life and simply has an inadequate (i.e. only partial) ability for insulin secretion.
 Since insulin injections are unpopular among people, there is a demand for oral products to control blood sugar.
 Unfortunately, there is just no substitute for insulin when you need it.
 That said, there are ways to improve insulin secretion where there is potential to do so, plus we may be able to make what little insulin there is work better.

 Oral Agents for Cats

-It seems that in general, cats experience a diabetes that is analogous to human Type II diabetes mellitus; that is, these cats are still able to produce at least some insulin.
+It seems that, in general, cats experience diabetes that is analogous to human Type II diabetes mellitus; that is, these cats are still able to produce at least some insulin.
 Many feline patients (up to 30%) are able to experience diabetic regulation using oral medications alone; however, there is no way to identify these patients without trying medication and seeing if it works.
-For most of the oral products we are about to review, the goal is simply to improve the response to insulin injections.

 Other oral products reviewed below are meant as supplements to insulin injections.